Killing of Judy Smith: Possible sightings

 In the days after Judy disappeared, Philadelphia newspapers and television ran stories about the case.
 Jeffrey and friends and family put up flyers with her picture seeking information.
 These led to reports of sightings, some of which Jeffrey found credible.
 Most were in the city, but later reports came from outside the city.

-A number of reports described a woman who matched Judy's description but appeared to have psychological issues.
+A number of reports described a woman who matched Judy's description but appeared to have psychological problems.
 She was described by staff at the Society Hill Hotel as their "weirdo of the week" when she stayed there between April 13 and 15, signing in as "H.K.
 Rich/Collins".
-While there she masturbated in front of an open window, spoke to herself in tongues, and then loudly claimed "the emperor" would wire her money when she needed it to extend her stay.
+While there, she masturbated in front of an open window spoke to herself in tongues and then loudly claimed "the emperor" would wire her money when she needed it to extend her stay.

 Another report mentioned a woman at the junction of Broad and Locust Streets around 3 p.m. on the day Judy was last seen, describing the woman as "disoriented".
-There were some other reports of a similar woman, also apparently disturbed, in the Penn's Landing neighborhood, a PHLASH stop and popular tourist attraction as well.
-But both the police and the family believe that those who saw her confused Judy with a homeless woman in the area who strongly resembled her, so much that even Judy's son thought the woman was his mother when he saw her from across the street.
+There were some other reports of a similar woman, also apparently disturbed, in the Penn's Landing neighborhood -- a PHLASH stop and popular tourist attraction as well.
+Both the police and the family believe that those who saw her confused Judy with a homeless woman in the area who strongly resembled her, so much that even Judy's son thought the woman was his mother when he saw her from across the street.

-However, one other homeless man in Penn's Landing, when shown Judy's picture, insisted he had seen her and not the other homeless woman, sleeping on a bench next to him the night before.
+A homeless man in Penn's Landing, when shown Judy's picture, insisted he had seen her and not the other homeless woman sleeping on a bench next to him the night before.
 On April 15, he told the family that they had just missed this woman, but they were unable to locate her in the vicinity.
 The family believed this was significant because it was the last time anyone had identified Judy based on seeing her picture.